Students for a Democratic Society: Women and SDS

 In December 1965, the SDS held a "rethinking conference" at the University of Illinois.
-One of the papers included in the conference packet, was a memo Casey Hayden and others had written the previous year for a similar SNCC event, and published the previous month in Liberation, the bi-monthly of the War Resisters League, under the title "Sex and Caste."
-As "the final impetus" for organizing a "women's workshop," Evans suggest it was "the real embryo of the new feminist revolt."
+One of the papers included in the conference packet, was a memo Casey Hayden and others had written the previous year for a similar SNCC event, and published the previous month in Liberation, the bi-monthly of the War Resisters League, under the title "Sex and Caste".
+As "the final impetus" for organizing a "women's workshop", Evans suggest it was "the real embryo of the new feminist revolt."
 But this was a revolt that was to play out largely outside of the SDS.

 When, at the 1966 SDS convention, women called for debate they were showered with abuse, pelted with tomatoes.
 The following year there seemed to be a willingness to make some amends.
-The Women's Liberation Workshop succeeded in having a resolution accepted that insisted that women be freed "to participate in other meaningful activities" and that their "brothers" be relieved of "the burden of male chauvinism."
+The Women's Liberation Workshop succeeded in having a resolution accepted that insisted that women be freed "to participate in other meaningful activities" and that their "brothers" be relieved of "the burden of male chauvinism".
 The SDS committed to the creation of communal childcare centers, women's control over reproduction, the sharing of domestic work and, critically for an organization whose offices were almost entirely populated by men, to women participating at every level of the SDS "from licking stamps to assuming leadership positions."
 However, when the resolution was printed in the NO's New Left Notes it was with a caricature of a woman dressed in a baby-doll dress, holding a sign "We want our rights and we want them now!"

-Little changed in the two years that followed.
-By and large the issues that were spurring the growth of an autonomous women's liberation movement were not considered relevant for discussion by SDS men or women (and if they were discussed, one prominent activist recalls, "separatism" had to be denounced "every five minutes").
+In April 1968, the University of Georgia (UGA) SDS was "intimately involved" in the promotion of and sit-in for co-ed equality (women faced a stricter dress code and curfew rules, and were banned from living off campus and from drinking), but they declined to make their involvement and support official.
+By and large the issues that were to spur the growth of an autonomous women's liberation movement were not considered relevant for discussion by SDS men or women (and if they were discussed, one prominent activist recalls, "separatism" had to be denounced "every five minutes").
 Over the five tumultuous days of the final convention in June 1969 women were given just three hours to caucus and their call on women to struggle against their oppression was rejected.
 Inasmuch as women felt both empowered and thwarted in the movement, Todd Gitlin was later to claim some credit for SDS in engendering second-wave feminism.
 Women had gained skills and experience in organising but had been made to feel keenly their second-class status.